n8n-io/self-hosted-ai-starter-kit/docs/README.md

 > Complete documentation for enterprise-ready AI infrastructure platform

 Welcome to the comprehensive documentation hub for GeuseMaker.
 This documentation is organized by user journey and expertise level to help you find exactly what you need quickly.
+  GeuseMaker AI Infrastructure Platform represents
+    enterprise-grade software engineering with excellent
+    organizational patterns, robust architecture, and
+    comprehensive automation.
+The codebase demonstrates mature
+    DevOps practices and would serve as an excellent reference implementation for AI infrastructure platforms.

 ## 🎯 Documentation by User Type